matthijsgroen/block-sort/docs/making-of.md

 - All animation is done through CSS animations;
 - All levels are randomly generated, and then proven playable by a solver before a player gets the level on screen.
 To remove loading times for the high difficulty levels, a process was made to generate these levels offline, and the game only contains the random seeds to reproduce them (and then they are still solved by the game first before offering)
 - The entire game is statically hosted, so there is no backend involved (this also means no operational costs for me!).
 This proved challenging for data transfer capabilities.
 The game now generates a QR Code image containing all encrypted/compressed game data, that can be loaded into another instance of the game.

+# About Matthijs Groen

+Hi, I'm [Matthijs Groen](https://www.linkedin.com/in/matthijs-groen/), Front-end Developer at [Kabisa](https://kabisa.nl), in the Netherlands.

+In my spare time I like to develop as well, (this game is a result of that!) and have already a nice collection of tools and games on my [Github](https://github.com/matthijsgroen).